 Do I need an SR-1P or SR-22 in Arkansas?

-Both the SR-22 and SR-1P are forms your insurance company submits to the Arkansas DMV, ensuring you meet the mandated liability coverage.
-For motorcycle riders, mopeds, and scooter users, the SR-1P is the relevant form.
-If you’ve been caught riding your two-wheeler without insurance or have had your license suspended, you’ll require an SR-1P.
+Both the SR-22 and SR-1P are forms submitted by your insurance provider to the Arkansas DMV to confirm that you meet the minimum liability coverage requirements.
+The SR-1P is for two-wheelers like motorcycles, mopeds, and scooters.
+If you’ve been cited for riding without insurance or have had your license suspended while operating a motorcycle, you’ll need to file SR-1P.

 What happens to your SR-22 insurance in Arkansas if you move?